 Throughout the program FVAS will:

-- seek feedback from mentees and mentors regarding the success of this initiative at the end of semester two
+- Seek feedback from mentees and mentors regarding the success of this initiative at the end of Semester 2.

 It is expected that both mentors and mentees will:

-Students applying to participate in this program should be willing to commit to the program until the end of semester two.
+Students applying to participate in this program should be willing to commit to the program until the end of Semester 2.

-- have completed at least 50 points of study at the University of Melbourne (UoM) at the time of application (including Bachelor's, Honours, or Graduate Certificate Study).
-This 50 points cannot have been completed prior to 2016.
+- Have completed at least 50 points of study at the University of Melbourne at the time of application (including Bachelors, Honours, or Graduate Certificate Study).
+These 50 points cannot have been completed prior to 2016.

-- not intend to complete their degree prior to November 2021*
+- Not intend to complete your degree prior to November 2021*